Category Archives: Fashion

 Topics Feminine.
 (1947, January 4).
 Border Watch (Mount Gambier, SA : 1861 – 1954), p.
 12. Retrieved November 28, 2012, from http://nla.gov.au/nla.news-article78134282

 Strapless swimsuits were fashionable in 1949 as were pedal pushers, although judging by the photo which accompanied the article, I’m not sure why.
-But as the article suggest they were perfect for those with “not too slim” or “not to shapely” legs.
-Tan, caramel, navy and black were the popular colours.
+But as the article suggest they were perfect for those with “not too slim” or “not too shapely” legs.
+Tan, caramel, navy and black were popular colours.

 WOMEN WILL BE WEARING.
 (1949, September 13).
 The Argus (Melbourne, Vic. : 1848 – 1956), p.
 2 Supplement: The Argus Woman’s Magazine.
 Retrieved November 28, 2012, from http://nla.gov.au/nla.news-article22778225